WPA2, WPA3, and Wireless Network Security Updates

 Many organizations leverage third-party experts for managed security services because it provides more time for internal resources to focus on core business functions and initiatives.
 With a managed services provider proactively monitoring your network and patching your applications, your organization can realize efficiency and productivity gains.

-With almost all Wi-Fi connections vulnerable to hackers, this is a significant problem, and increases the need for organizations to have the right strategies, policies, and processes in place to enhance cybersecurity efforts.
-Even though patches for this issue have started to roll out, the best plan for organizations is to build a strong defense to be protected from future attacks.
+Remember, it's of the utmost importance for organizations to have the right strategies, policies, and processes in place to enhance cybersecurity efforts.
+The best plan for organizations is to build a strong defense to be protected from future attacks.

 What steps are you taking to prevent cyberattacks?